With COVID-ravaged lungs, Kerala Excise official scales Friendship Peak, plants Vimukthi campaign flag

 When Aumkar shared his expedition plans with his colleagues and superiors in the Excise Department, they embraced the idea, linking it to the Vimukthi campaign, which encourages youth to choose adventure over substance abuse.
 Alappuzha Excise Deputy Commissioner P K Jayaraj handed Aumkar the department's flag, which he proudly took to the summit.
 "The support from my colleagues was priceless.
 They stood by me every step of the way," Aumkar said.

-Aumkar believes that adventure can offer the same dopamine rush that drug and alcohol give.
+Aumkar believes that adventure can offer the same dopamine rush that drugs and alcohol give.
 He has actively conducted awareness programs under the Vimukthi banner, inspiring youth to live life to the fullest without falling into destructive habits.

 At the heart of Aumkar’s success is his family, especially his sister, Chithra, who first ignited his love for the Himalayas by gifting him MG Ramachandran's book 'Uttarakhandiloode'.
 His wife, Mamata, a school teacher, and their two children, Aryan and Devi Parvathy, have been his pillars of support.
 "They worry, of course, but they always say, 'Go where you want, but come back safe.'"
-Aumkar’s son, Aryan, a tenth-standard student, often accompanies him to the gym.
+Aumkar’s son, Aryan, a class 10 student, often accompanies him to the gym.
 "Posing for pictures with me at the gym is something he likes a lot," Aumkar said.

 The comments posted here/below/in the given space are not on behalf of Onmanorama.
 The person posting the comment will be in sole ownership of its responsibility.
 According to the central government's IT rules, obscene or offensive statement made against a person, religion, community or nation is a punishable offense, and legal action would be taken against people who indulge in such activities.